 From your investment in your employees at a company retreat, employees will have a renewed sense of loyalty to your company.
 They will likely be happier—and happier working together—and everyone will have a fresh perspective on how to best work together in the future.

 Company retreats are more than work; they’re fun.
-And they give employees a greater chance to bond on a deeper level than they can in the office.
+And they present great opportunities for employees bonding on a deeper level than they can in the office.

 Brionna Kennedy is native to the Pacific Northwest, growing up in Washington, then moving down to Oregon for college.
 She enjoys writing on fashion and business, but any subject will do, she loves to learn about new topics.
 When she isn’t writing, she lives for the outdoors.
 Oregon has been the perfect setting to indulge her love of kayaking, rock climbing, and hiking.